- About Us

 The Moradi Saslaw team is specially trained in collaborative law practices.
 Our law firm maintains relationships with leading collaborative law professionals in the Bay Area.
 Your divorce is in good hands with our network of esteemed accountants, appraisers, asset evaluators, and wealth management experts.

-Call our San Francisco offices now at 415.872.1080 to speak with a local experienced collaborative divorce attorney about the best way forward for your family.
+Call our San Francisco offices now at (415) 625-4587 or contact us online to speak with a local experienced collaborative divorce attorney about the best way forward for your family.